The Construction Leadership Council recently released the Industry Skills Plan... Read more

 Working together to meet the needs of employees and the business

 The Fortus HR team are already working together with business owners to formulate their COVID re-entry plans, review working policies and advise on the health and wellbeing of employees through clear guidance and communication.
-If you don’t have a HR function in your own business, why not let us help you to prepare for a return to work and together we can ensure that your business and its employees are prepared.
+If you don’t have a HR function in your own business, why not let us help you return to work effectively and safely and together we can ensure that your business and employees are prepared.